We do not have an active recruitment campaign for this program.

 You’ll need to show evidence that you meet the following criteria in your application or expression of interest.

-To confirm your heritage, show us a certified copy of your Samoan birth certificate.
-You can also show the birth certificate of a parent or grandparent born in Samoa.
+To confirm this attribute, you be required to provide us a certified copy of your birth certificate showing your birth in the specified country or supporting documentation showing belonging to a specific cultural groupgroup e.g. Māori.
+You can also show this evidence through the birth certificate of a parent or grandparent born in this specified country.

 You can drive a manual motor vehicle in Queensland